 Ideally though, use the custard powder if you can find it!

 When making this Nanaimo Bar Cake, I ran through a few different options.
 My first plan was to incorporate the graham cracker crumbs and coconut right into the cake batter, but I nixed that for two reasons:

 - This chocolate cake batter is very thin, so I imagined the coconut would just sink to the bottom.

-- The graham cracker and coconut flavour would likely be lost in the rich chocolate cake.
+- The graham cracker and coconut flavor would likely be lost in the rich chocolate cake.

-Instead, I decided to do a crumble layer to make sure the flavour of that classic Nanaimo bar base came through, but also to add some texture.
+Instead, I decided to do a crumble layer to make sure the flavor of that classic Nanaimo bar base came through, but also to add some texture.